DPCII/javaModules/readme.md

 were present until it tried to use a missing class.

 #### The Solution
-After a long time in development, Java 9 introduced the Java Platform Module System (JPMS).
-This systems allows you to write a program and package a Jar which only includes the necessary modules rather than an entire JRE.
+Java 9 introduced the Java Platform Module System (JPMS).
+This systems allows you to write and build a Jar which only includes the necessary modules rather than an entire JRE.
 It also added a compile-time check to ensure all necessary modules are present.

 #### Note
 Avoid this confusion: Maven, Intellij, and Java all have a "module" concept.